Skip to main content

 </UniformGrid>

-Use when: Every item should be the same size, such as a calculator keypad, a color palette, or a dashboard of equal tiles.
+Use when: Every item should be the same size, such as a calculator keypad, color palette, or dashboard with equal tiles.

 RelativePanel